Search and Rescue Optimal Planning System: Optimal Planning Wizard

 The optimal planning wizard takes the probability map information as well as another set of user inputs such as the type of resources, on scene conditions and sweep width values to develop search areas that maximize the POS.
 The search areas can be adjusted by the SAR controller to further maximize POS.
 Armed with the best possible fit given available resources, the SAR controller can then transmit the search pattern to the search assets.
 If the search object is not found on the first search, the optimal planning wizard will account for previous unsuccessful searches when recommending subsequent searches.

 Applications outside of search and rescue

 SAROPS may be expanded to include other applications outside of search and rescue.
 These applications may include but are not limited to the projection of fisheries stocks and oil spill projections.

 Real world use

-SAROPS was utilized in the response to the Deepwater Horizon explosion and assisted in the ultimate recovery of 115 persons.
+SAROPS was used in the response to the Deepwater Horizon explosion and assisted in the ultimate recovery of 115 persons.